We are frequently asked the question... "How much does a funeral cost?"

 Flower costs vary among florists.
 Bouquets usually cost $75.00 or more per arrangement, a casket spray can cost $150.00 to $200.00 or more, depending upon their size, flowers selected or the time of year.

 The funeral director can write the notice with you and place it into whichever newspapers you wish.
 Some of the local weekly newspapers do not have a charge for this.
 Some weekly newspapers and most daily newspapers have a charge for publishing an obituary in their newspaper.
-For illustration purposes, the Fargo Forum and the Grand Forks Herald offer a complementary notice or a paid obituary that costs $21 per column inch, which also allows the obituary to be placed on their websites.
+For illustration purposes, the Fargo Forum and the Grand Forks Herald offer a paid obituary that costs $22 per column inch, which also allows the obituary to be placed on their websites.

 The funeral director can assist you with the purchase of a grave marker.
 Depending upon the size, style and color of granite, they can range in price form $600.00 up to $5,000.00 or more for specialty designs.
 If a grave marker is already in place, we can assist by having the date of death of the deceased engraved on that marker.
 Depending upon the number of alphanumeric characters, this cost can range form $150.00 to $390.00.